deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 * `Catalogue Service for the Web (CSW) <http://www.opengeospatial.org/standards/cat>`_: Performs searches for geospatial datasets and services
 * `Web Processing Service (WPS) <http://www.opengeospatial.org/standards/wps>`_: Executes geospatial processes

 With a deegree webservices installation, you can set up one of the above services, all of them or even multiple services of the same type.
-The remainder of this chapter introduces some notable features of the different service implementations and provides learning trails for learning the configuration concepts behind each service.
+The remainder of this chapter introduces some notable features of the different service implementations and provides learning trails for learning the configuration of each service.

 ------------------------------
 Characteristics of deegree WFS